FAIRDataTeam/FAIRDataPoint-Docs/docs/deployment/local-deployment.rst

 FAIR Data Point uses repositories to store the metadata.
 By default, it uses the in-memory store, which means that the data is lost after the FDP is stopped.

 In this example, we will configure the native store (which stores the metadata into a folder on the file system) and use that folder as a volume so that the data will persist on our disk.
-See Advanced Configuration for other repository options.
+See :ref:`Triple Stores <triple-stores>` for other repository options.

 First of all, we need to create a new file ``application.yml``.
 We will use this file to configure the repository and mount it as a read-only volume to the ``fdp`` container.
-This file can be used for other configuration, see Advanced Configuration for more details.
+This file can be used for other configuration, see :ref:`Advanced Configuration <advanced-configuration>` for more details.

 .. code :: yaml